We’re Local, Family Owned and have a 100% Satisfaction Guarantee.

 Ants are an essential part of the earth’s ecosystem.
 As they create the tunnels of their nests they are aerating and turning the soil.
 This allows plant roots to gain access to water and oxygen.
 Taking seeds into their nests for food also results in new plant growth.

-Types of Ants in the Tri-state region
+Types of Ants in the Tri-state Region

 The types of ants most commonly found in Pennsylvania, southern New Jersey and Delaware are Pavement ants, Odorous House ants and Carpenter ants.